 The Whistler Seniors Resident Restricted Housing Program is intended to address the housing needs of Whistler’s active or retired workforce and qualified long term residents who are over the age of 55.

 The Seniors Purchase Waitlist is established each time a seniors housing unit becomes available.
+Applicants can be either MAC members, or WHA Purchase Waitlist members.

 Waitlist priority is based on a ‘needs‐based‐priority‐point’ system.